Campbell Island, New Zealand: The legend of The Lady of the Heather

 The Lady of the Heather is the title of a 1945 romantic novel by Will Lawson.
 The novel is a mixture of facts and fiction elaborating on the incidents surrounding Captain Hasselburg's death on Campbell Island.
 The story is about a daughter of Bonnie Prince Charlie, exiled to Campbell Island after she is suspected of treachery to the Jacobite cause.

-Her character was inspired by Elizabeth Farr.
-Farr was probably what would now be called a "ship girl", but the presence of a European woman at this remote place, and her death, gave rise to The Lady of the Heather story.
+Her character was inspired by Elizabeth Farr who drowned at Campbell Island, aged 14.
+The death of a young woman at this remote place gave rise to The Lady of the Heather story.
 The accident happened when William Tucker was present on the Aurora.
 Tucker was another unusual character in the sealing era who became the source of a legend and a novel.
 The remoteness and striking appearance of the sealing grounds, whether on mainland New Zealand or the subantarctic islands, and the sealing era's early place in Australasia's European history, supply the elements for romance and legend which are generally absent in the area's colonial history.